mc-wiki/mcaf-resourcepack/README.md

 ## Contributing

 Translations take place on [Crowdin](https://crowdin.com/project/mcaf-resourcepack); you can contribute to the translations there.
-They are synced with this repository daily.
+They are synced with this repository regularly.

 ## FAQ